 Common causes of shortages in separate premium accounts

-- Failing to make timely deposits into the separate premium account.
+- Some fail to make timely deposits into the separate premium account.
 Some insurers are sweeping the account within one day.
 If a daily deposit is not made, the sweep may occur before the funds are deposited and overdraw the account.

-- Poor recordkeeping practices that result in transferring more fee and agency-bill commission income from the separate premium account than the agency is entitled to.
+- Poor recordkeeping practices that result in transferring more fee and agency-bill commission income from the separate premium account than the agency is entitled to are common.

-- Uploading errors that result in transmitting a payment multiple times.
+- Uploading errors that result in transmitting a payment multiple times can result in shortages.

 - Skimming occurs when not all of the funds are deposited into the separate premium account.
 This can happen when the agency collects substantial premiums in the form of currency and coin.
 (Look for insurer sweeps coming out of the bank account or check payments by your agency without a corresponding receipt of premium money.)

-- Advancing premiums for customers without maintaining an official record of the account receivable.
-(Look for insurer sweeps coming out of the bank account or check payments by your agency without a corresponding receipt of premium money.)
+- Advancing premiums for customers without maintaining an official record of the account receivable happen often.
+Look for insurer sweeps coming out of the bank account or check payments by your agency without a corresponding receipt of premium money.
 Without a list of whose premium has been advanced and some corresponding paperwork/agreement, your agency may not collect premium.
 The source of the account shortage also may be difficult to pinpoint later.

-- Refunding agency bill cancellation return premiums from the account without depositing the unearned commission amount the agency owes from the operating account.
+- Sometimes refunding agency bill cancellation return premiums from the account without depositing the unearned commission amount the agency owes from the operating account happens.

-- Covering bank fees to transmit payments to finance companies as an accommodation for clients without reimbursing the costs from the operating account.
+- Bank fees are covered to transmit payments to finance companies as an accommodation for clients without reimbursing the costs from the operating account.
 These customer accommodation fees should be reimbursed to the premium account from the operating account.

-- Bank charges assessed against the separate premium account. (i.e. monthly service charges; NSF (non-sufficient funds) charges on client checks, and overdraft charges.)
+- Bank charges assessed against the separate premium account can cause a shortage (e.g. monthly service charges; NSF (non-sufficient funds) charges on client checks, and overdraft charges).
 It’s a good practice to monitor the bank account on a frequent basis (daily if possible) to spot problems before they compound.
 The bank fees should be reimbursed to the premium account from the operating account, if the agency is not maintaining sufficient additional funds in the premium account.

-- Merchant fee credit/debit card processing charges coming out of the premium proceeds.
-(Some agencies process all card transactions online to the insurer or broker’s account, to avoid having to absorb the merchant fees.)
+- Merchant fee credit/debit card processing charges coming out of the premium proceeds can cause shortages.
+Some agencies process all card transactions online to the insurer or broker’s account, to avoid having to absorb the merchant fees.
 If your agency processes card transactions in the separate premium account, you’ll need to:

 - Maintain additional funds in the account sufficient to absorb the fees.